Calendar of Events

 The Library is home to the Descubes collection of over 2500 botanical art works, the Longest Library collection of books on medicinal plants, the Ancarrow slide library of over 10,000 plants in the James River watershed, and the Mary Vaux Walcott collection of botanical prints.

-Changing art exhibits are featured in the Education and Library Complex.
+Changing art exhibits are featured in the Kelly Education Complex (formerly the Education and Library Complex) .

 In Ginter Gallery II: